nihr43/multi-cloud-k8s/readme.md

 Wrapping opentofu rather than using client libraries directly gives us a well-proven means of provisioning base resources, as well as a well understood user interface - the cluster is described in `intances.tf`.

+Once compute resources are provisioned, the tf state is examined and an ansible inventory is generated.
+Base software installation is then performed with `ansible_runner`.

 ## usage

 The default action is to enforce state: